cameronpit/Unblocker/GUIDE.md

 1. Allow the user to edit a board, or create one from scratch.
 1. Create a database of puzzles and solutions, which could be used to look for patterns.

-If you would like to tackle one of these or some other idea of your own you are welcome to do so, although I would be surprised if anyone besides me has that much interest in the project.

 [Contents](#contents)